bootstrap-vue/bootstrap-vue/src/components/popover/README.md

         }
         if (this.input1 && this.input2) {
           this.onClose()
-          /* "Return" our popover "form" results */ this.input1Return = this.input1
+          // Return our popover form results
+          this.input1Return = this.input1
           this.input2Return = this.input2
         }
       },
       onShow() {
-        /* This is called just before the popover is shown */ /* Reset our popover "form" variables */ this.input1 = ''
+        // This is called just before the popover is shown
+        // Reset our popover form variables
+        this.input1 = ''
         this.input2 = ''
         this.input1state = null